AwJaa/DDoI-VPN/README.md

 ### Other Points:

 There are many "best practices" to consider when setting this up for the first time, and we will cover many of them.
-ALL web browsers, no matter how "secure" they claim to be, are contantly vomiting metadata.
+ALL web browsers, no matter how "secure" they claim to be, are constantly vomiting metadata.
 This needs to be controlled.
 This design also introduces a possible pathway from the Internet and back through into your IDN.
 This pathway must be tightly controlled.

 But, once everything is up and going, there is nothing left to do but add another browser or profile that uses the other ProxyVM port,